 By air: Tamarindo is just over an hour away from Liberia Airport (LIR).
 Buses to Tamarindo from the airport are cheap and plentiful.

 By bus: Connections from most destinations in Costa Rica to Tamarindo come through Liberia.
-Expect long bus journey times including San José (6 hours), Arenal (6 hours), La Fortuna (5 hours), and Monteverde (4 hours and 40 minutes).[/makebox]
+Expect long bus journey times, including San José (6 hours), Arenal (6 hours), La Fortuna (5 hours), and Monteverde (4 hours and 40 minutes).[/makebox]

 Puerto Viejo de Talamanca

 The real pleasure of Puerto Viejo for most lies outside it.
 Escape town and let the sounds of nature guide you through dense rainforest or in search of the perfect spot on a quiet white-sand beach.
 Or, if you’re looking to add a little more excitement to your stay, Puerto Viejo is a great base for exploring eastern Costa Rica’s more adventurous side, including river rafting on the Pacuare River.

 Where to stay

-By bus/shuttle: From San José, buses to Puerto Viejo leave approximately 4 times per day and take about 4 hours.
+By bus/shuttle: From San José, buses to Puerto Viejo leave approximately four times per day and take about 4 hours.
 The cheapest buses run about $6.
 If you’re in Panama, shuttles from Bocas del Toro take about 4 hours ($33).
 There are also shuttles to Puerto Viejo from Arenal ($60) and Tortuguero ($75).
 The journeys last approximately 6 hours and 5 hours, respectively.[/makebox]

 Of course, adventure is optional in Papagayo.
 The main reason to come here is to relax along the gulf in the shade of palm trees.
 There’s perhaps no better experience in Papagayo than to pull out a beach towel and sink into the sand while the sound of waves drown all your problems.